 If you cannot reliably associate a payment with valid documentation, you must use the presumption rules .
 For example, if you do not have documentation or you cannot determine the portion of a payment that is allocable to specific documentation, you must use the presumption rules.

-If you make a payment to joint owners, you need to get documentation from each owner.
+If you (the Withholding Agent) makes a payment to joint owners, you need to get documentation from each owner.

-Generally, a foreign person that is a beneficial owner of the income should give you a Form W-8.
+Generally, a foreign person that is a beneficial owner of the income should give you (the Withholding Agent) a Form W-8.

-There are four forms in the W-8 series.
+There are various forms in the W-8 series.
 The form to use depends on the type of certification being made.
 As used in this discussion, the term Form W-8 refers to the appropriate document.
+See Forms for Foreign Beneficial Owners for more details.

 If certain requirements are met, the foreign person can give you documentary evidence, rather than a Form W-8.